leanprover/SampCert/README.md

 #### RAPPOR

 In this folder, we provide an implementation of basic one-time RAPPOR and give a proof of differential privacy.
-The file Definitions.lean provides our implementation of RAPPOR.
+The file `Definitions.lean` provides our implementation of RAPPOR.
 The file `Properties/DPProof.lean` provides a proof that our implementation of RAPPOR is differentially private.

 #### RandomizedResponse

 In this folder, we provide an implementation of randomized response and give a proof of differential privacy.
-The file Definitions.lean provides our implementation of randomized response.
+The file `Definitions.lean` provides our implementation of randomized response.
 The file `Properties/DPProof.lean` provides a proof that our implementation of randomized response is differentially private.

 #### ProbabilityProduct.lean

-Shows that the probability of generating a list of outputs is equal to the product of the probabilities of generating each output independently.
+We show that the probability of generating a list of outputs is equal to the product of the probabilities of generating each output independently.
 This is used to prove our 'LocalDP_toDataset' lemma.
 #### PushForward.lean

 We prove that the push-forward of a probability measure is a probability measure.
 A similar statement already exists in SampCert, but our rephrasing was slightly more convenient for our purposes.
 #### Reduction.lean

-Helper function used in proving a local algorithm is DP.
+We prove a helper lemma that is used in proving a local algorithm is DP.
 Allows us to reduce the problem to just considering the local randomizer.

 ### Shuffle model